 My rating: 4 of 5 stars

 The Rebel is Albert Camus’s answer, written in 1951, to the painful question of why the human attempt to overcome oppression, to destroy all religiously and socially prescribed hierarchies, led instead to fascism, communism, imperialism, and the softer but still decisive tyranny of the machine in the industrial and administrative states of capitalism.
 Camus is not a conservative commending acquiescence in the status quo.
-An atheist, existentialist, and absurdist, he revises Descartes so that human beings only affirm their identity by rebelling.
+An atheist, existentialist, and absurdist, he revises Descartes to argue that human beings affirm their identity not by thinking but by rebelling.
 Yet this rebellion is paradoxical, in that one man’s rebellion may be another man’s tyranny.

 In his introduction to The Rebel, Camus states the paradox that rebellion both forbids the rebel to kill other human beings—because rebellion itself is premised on the recognition of absolute individual human rights, compelling the rebel to universal solidarity—and enjoins the rebel to kill others in seeking his own freedom—because rebellion has no internal limit and sweeps away all moral and metaphysical limitations.
 Whether he becomes Sade celebrating torture and rape in the boudoir or Stalin overseeing secret police and sending dissidents to the gulag, the rebel is likely to depose God only to become a murderous deity in his turn.
 To affirm rebellion, then, Camus needs to find its internal limit, what forestalls its turn to murder.